Rhialto/PET_MEGA65/README.md

 * `ESC` and `TAB` are 2 more extra keys compared to the N keyboard
 * `CTRL`: works as the `OFF/RVS` key

+The ROMs slow down scrolling if you press the `<-` key (arrow left, not the cursor key). `:` works as a no-scroll key.

 ### Diagnostic Sense

 Normally the PET's memory counting is destructive.
 This is annoying when you're trying to debug some program: pressing reset causes you to lose the memory contents.
 However in ROM versons 2 and higher there is a built-in monitor available.
 This monitor is entered if the so-called "diagnostic sense" line is pulled low when resetting.

 On the MegaPET you can press `Mega` + `CTRL` to pull down the diagnostic sense line.
 While holding these, additionally press the reset button.
 Since both are on the left-hand side of the Mega-65, you can conveniently press `Mega` + `CTRL` with a thumb while using a finger around the corner for the reset.
+This will land you in the machine language monitor.

 There's more: you're not yet out of the woods.
 Type a semicolon followed by RETURN; PET will respond with a question mark.
 Now move the cursor back to your register display line, and change the Stack Pointer (SP) value from 01 to F8.
 This strange procedure is important: you must follow it exactly.
 Once you've done so, you're clear.
 You may return to Basic with an X if you like, or proceed in the MLM.